architect-xyz/architect-py/README.md

 Just some of the features of this API: symbology, market snapshots, past trades, account queries, order management (including sending advanced algos!), and market feed subscriptions.

-The `AsyncClient` and `Client` are the entryway into making calls to the Architect backend.
-Check the `examples` folder or the `architect_py/tests` folders for example usages.

-While the AsyncClient is the recommended way to use the Architect API, we also have a Client that can be run without any familiarity with `async/await`.

-The sync clients and async clients usage is identical, except one removes the `await` before the call.
-The only exception to this is that the sync client does not support any subscriptions, because they are inherently asynchronous.

 This repo heavily uses type hinting, so using a type checker such as Pylance or mypy is suggestible to reduce potential for error.

 ## Example usage

+`AsyncClient` and `Client` are the entryways into making calls to the Architect backend.

 ```python
 import asyncio